1. What is the Wildlife Rehabilitator Grants Program?

 Successful applicants without an ABN will need to provide a completed Australian Taxation Office form ‘Statement by a Supplier” so that no withholding tax is required from the grant payment.

-7.4 Acknowledging Victorian Government support
+Acknowledging Victorian Government support

-7.5 Payments
+Payments

 Payments will be made when:

-7.6 Monitoring and Reporting
+Monitoring and reporting

-7.7 Privacy
+Privacy

 Any personal information about you or a third party in your application will be collected by the department for the purposes of administering your grant application and informing Members of Parliament of successful applications.
-Personal information may also be disclosed to external experts, such as members of assessment panels, or other Government Departments for assessment, reporting, advice, comment or for discussions regarding alternative or collaborative grant funding opportunities.
-If you intend to include personal information about third parties in your application, please ensure that they are aware of the contents of this privacy statement.

 Any personal information about you or a third party in your correspondence will be collected, held, managed, used, disclosed or transferred in accordance with the provisions of the Privacy and Data Protection Act 2014 and other applicable laws.

+DEECA is committed to protecting the privacy of personal information.
+You can find the DEECA Privacy Policy online at Privacy.
 Requests for access to information about you held by DEECA should be sent to the Manager Privacy, P.O.
-Box 500 East Melbourne 8002 or contact by emailing Foi.unit@delwp.vic.gov.au.
+Box 500 East Melbourne 8002 or contact by emailing Foi.unit@deeca.vic.gov.au.

-8. Additional information
+11. Additional information

-9. Checklist
+14. Checklist

 Have you:

-☐ Checked if you are, or your organisation is, eligible for this grant funding?
+☐ checked if you are, or your organisation is, eligible for this grant funding?

-☐ Checked if your activity is eligible for this grant funding?
+☐ checked if your activity is eligible for this grant funding?

 Appendix A – Eligible Items